The best iPad for drawing: fully tested by creative experts

 Reasons to avoid

-❌ You want the best display for drawing: The brighter OLED displays on the new Pros are noticeably crisper.
+❌ You want the best display for drawing: The OLED displays on the new iPad Pros are noticeably brighter, have better contrast, support HDR and have a faster refresh rate for smoother stylus performance.

-Design and build: Compared with the 13-inch iPad Pro, the 5th gen iPad Air is a lighter, more portable device that still feels very robust and premium with its sleek aluminium finish.
+Design and build: Compared with the 13-inch iPad Pro, the iPad Air is slightly thicker and heavier, which seems to contradict its name a bit.
+We think it still feels premium with its sleek aluminium finish.
 It has a USB 3.1 Gen 2 port for max speeds of 10Gbps (that compares to 40Gbps on the Pad Pro's Thunderbolt 4) while the front camera is 12MP like the Pro.

-Display: In our review, we noted that screen resolution is comparable to previous Pro models while backlighting is even and colour-accurate, making it a great choice for visual creative work, including drawing.
-The drawbacks are lower brightness levels compared to the Pro's Ultra Retina XDR OLED display, and a refresh rate of 60Hz (compared to the Pro's 120Hz), which may cause some delay in the display of strokes when drawing.
+Display: In our review, we noted that backlighting is even and colour-accurate, making it a great choice for visual creative work, including drawing.
+The drawbacks are lower brightness levels compared to the Pro's Ultra Retina XDR OLED display, and a refresh rate of 60Hz (compared to the Pro's 120Hz).
+That means there's more chance of delay in the display of strokes when drawing with a stylus, but we didn't find it to be too noticeable in our tests.
+The slower refresh rate is more obvious for gaming.

 Attributes | Notes | Rating |